Five Steps to Faster Turn Times

-Appraising is a constantly changing profession.
-On a regular basis, it seems, appraisers are asked to include more information or have steps added to their process.
-They do this extra work to ensure their client receives the best information to be had.
-In order to keep up with the continuously changing requirements, MARC ANTHONY GIZZI APPRAISAL & CONSULTING is continuously testing additional tools and tweaking processes in order to increase efficiency so we can do more work for you.
-Since MARC ANTHONY GIZZI APPRAISAL & CONSULTING knows that time is important to everyone, we've listed a handful of things you can do to hasten the process whenever you order an appraisal from MARC ANTHONY GIZZI APPRAISAL & CONSULTING.
+Appraising is an always changing profession.
+Every year, it seems, appraisers are asked to provide more information or have steps added to their process.
+All to ensure their client gets the best information possible.
+To keep up with the constantly changing requirements, MARC ANTHONY GIZZI APPRAISAL & CONSULTING is always testing additional tools and tweaking processes in order to increase efficiency so we can do more work for our clients.
+At MARC ANTHONY GIZZI APPRAISAL & CONSULTING we know that time is important to everybody, so we've listed a handful of things you can do to speed up the process on any appraisals ordered from MARC ANTHONY GIZZI APPRAISAL & CONSULTING.

-- By ordering online, you get automatic e-mail confirmations that the order was received, and fast, secure .PDF format report delivery.
-It's the single biggest time saver available to both of us!
-No longer do we have to manually enter information from a fax, and nor will you wonder whether we received the order.
+- By ordering online, you receive automatic e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
+Ordering online is the single biggest time saver available to both of us!
+We don't have to retype information from a fax, and nor will you wonder whether we got the request.

-- Complete and accurate subject property information is essential.
+- Complete and accurate subject property data is key.

 - Having just one number incorrect on the street address can really unnecessarily delay an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name are good data to include with the request.
-Even a list of recent sales in the area is welcome — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name are good data to include with your assignment.
+We even welcome lists of recent sales from the area — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or a job we're working on for you, don't hesitate to call us at
+If you have any questions about your property or an assignment we're working on for you, feel free to call us at

 - It's relatively easy to appraise a cookie-cutter house.
-What takes time is analyzing how unique details contribute to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique features of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's prone to flooding.
-These are things we'd find out on our own anyway, and knowing them early on will likely make your report arrive without delay.
+Most of an appraiser's time is spent analyzing how differing elements add to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's prone to flooding.
+While these are things that we'll find out on our own, knowing them as soon as possible will likely make your report arrive quicker.

-- Do the occupants know what to expect?
+- Let the homeowner know what to expect.

-Hearing from you -- a person they've been working with on their loan -- a little bit about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and likely shorten the appraisal inspection time.
-Our website has lots of pages of helpful information about the appraisal process for homeowners.
-Please feel free to share it with your customers.
-Encourage them to call us if they want to become familiar with our staff and services.
-Remind them it benefits them to set the appointment quickly!
+Coming directly from you -- a person they are working with on their loan -- some knowledge about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the appraisal inspection time.
+I encourage you to point your clients to this website, where we have multiple pages of helpful information for homeowners and others describing the appraisal process.
+Advise them to call us if they want to meet our staff and learn more about our services.
+Remind them it benefits them to set the appointment soon!

-- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As each important milestone in an assignment is completed, that information can be viewed instantly online.
-It's never been easier to keep track of the status of your report.
+- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
+As each important milestone in an assignment is completed, that information is available to you online.
+It's never been easier to track your report's status.